bpc-einvoicing/bpc-semantics-spreadsheet-tools/utilities/Crane-ods2obdgc-20211105-2030z/readme-Crane-ods2obdgc.txt

      identifiers for the sheet name value
    - set the raw sheet long name to the empty string to suppress output of the sheet name value
+   - define the row number column name to ensure a key column is added to the output to make the genericode file complete (a genericode file with rows is required to have a unique column value as a key)

  - selective worksheet outputs:  included-sheet-name-regex={regex}
    - all worksheets are output unless this regular expression is specified